Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PkozY8_q-LE,183.72,205.52.md

 ### Transcript

 > I did!
 It's a food court.
 We weren't sure what it's gonna be like, how many different food places, what they would serve and stuff like that.
 So i wasn't sure how big it was gonna be, lot's of iterations on that one.
 I was told we can't have fish, which is sad.
-I love fish.
+I love fish. *sniff*